 If you’re buying a house with someone else, you may want to think about getting a Deed of Trust to protect your investments.

 A Deed of Trust (also called a Declaration of Trust) is a legal document stating the division of ownership of a property.
-It is used by Joint Tenants who have paid different amounts into the purchase of their property, so that if they come to sell the property later, they will each get the same investment back as they put in.
+It is used by tenants in common who have paid different amounts into the purchase of their property, so that if they come to sell the property later, they will each get the same investment back as they put in.

 A Deed of Trust is typically taken out by couples, but it can also be used by family members or friends who are buying property together.

 You’re less likely to need a Deed of Trust if you are buying your property 50/50 with your partner, as the final sale value of the property would just be split evenly again after any legal costs have been taken out.

 But when you have both put in different amounts of money into an investment, a Deed of Trust ensures each party gets their fair share back.
 This can prove incredibly useful in the unfortunate event of a messy breakup or dispute.

 If Sam and Paul buy a house together for £250,000 and Sam has put in 60 percent of the deposit, whereas Paul has only contributed 40 percent, a Deed of Trust will ensure that if they come to sell the property, Sam will get back 60 percent and Paul will get 40 percent.

 If there was no Deed of Trust in place, the couple could enter a dispute over who owns what share of the property, and there would be nothing to legally stop Paul claiming 50 percent instead of his 40 percent as the property is owned jointly.

 In addition, if Paul contributed more towards the monthly mortgage payments than Sam did and also paid to have the house decorated, this can be recorded on the Deed of Trust, too, and the resulting amount will be divided to reflect these extra payments.

 This is called a Commensurate Share type deed and is just one of many options available.